-ISSUE PRICE: 101 PER CENT.
+ISSUE PRICE: 100 PER CENT.

-The €100,000,000 Undated Deeply Subordinated Fixed to CMS Floating Rate Notes (the "Notes") of Casino Guichard-Perrachon (the "Issuer" or "Casino") will be issued outside the Republic of France on 15 February 2005 and will bear interest (i) at a fixed rate of 7.5 per cent. per annum from, and including, 20 January 2005 to, but excluding, 20 January 2008 and €75 shall be payable annually in respect of each Note on 20 January 2006, 20 January 2007 and 20 January 2008, and (ii) thereafter at a rate equal to the lower of (x) 1 per cent. above the relevant EUR CMS 10 rate and (y) 9 per cent. per annum.
-Interest will be payable quarterly in arrear on 20 January, 20 April, 20 July and 20 October in each year (subject to the adjustment described in "Terms and Conditions of the Notes - Interest and Interest Interruption - General" herein.
+The €500,000,000 Undated Deeply Subordinated CMS Floating Rate Notes (the "Notes") of Casino Guichard-Perrachon (the "Issuer" or "Casino") will be issued outside the Republic of France and will bear interest (i) at a fixed rate of 7.5 per cent. per annum from, and including, 20 January 2005 (the "Issue Date") to, but excluding, 20 January 2008 and €75 shall be payable annually in respect of each Note on 20 January 2006, 20 January 2007 and 20 January 2008, and (ii) thereafter at a rate equal to the lower of (x) 1 per cent. above the relevant EUR CMS 10 rate and (y) 9 per cent. per annum.
+Interest will be payable quarterly in arrear on 20 January, 20 April, 20 July and 20 October in each year (subject to the adjustment described in "Terms and Conditions of the Notes - Interest and Interest Interruption - General"), commencing on 20 April 2008 (subject to the same such adjustment), as more fully described in "Terms and Conditions of the Notes - Interest and Interest Interruption - General" herein.
 Interest payments under the Notes may, in certain circumstances, be suspended at the option of the Issuer in which case such payments shall not be paid and shall be forfeited.
-(See "Terms and Conditions of the Notes - Interest Interruption - General" herein.
-The Notes shall be identical in all respects (save as to their issue date and issue price) and will, on 29 March 2005, be assimilated (assimilated) as regards their financial service and be interchangeable for trading purposes with the existing €500,000,000 Undated Deeply Subordinated Fixed to CMS Floating Rate Notes issued by Casino on 20 January 2005 (the "Original Notes").
+(See "Terms and Conditions of the Notes - Interest and Interest Interruption" herein).